HBRS-SDP/ss22-robile-people-detection/README.md

 Replace parameter_name and parameter_value with the appropriate names and values.
 Useful parameters are described below.

-Markup : * max_detected_clusters
+1. max_detected_clusters

-              * The maximum number of clusters that will be tracked.
+The maximum number of clusters that will be tracked.
 It does closest to farthest, not cluster size.
 The default value is -1, for unlimited clusters.

-          * forest_file
+2. forest_file

-              *
+The path to the .yaml file containing the parameters for the random forest model.

+3. detection_threshold

+The confidence threshold necessary to publish detected clusters.
+If the model does not have high confidence that the cluster is a leg, it will not be published.
+The default value is -1, meaning no threshold.

+4. cluster_dist_euclid

+The maximum distance between two points for them to be clustered together.
+The default value is 0.13 meters.

+5. min_points_per_cluster

+The minimum number of points necessary to create a cluster.
+The default value is 3.

+6. max_detect_distance

+The maximum distance at which clusters will be detected.
+Reducing this value improves run speed.
+The default value is 10 meters.

+7. max_leg_pairing_dist

+The maximum distance between a pair of legs for them to be considered as belonging to the same individual.
+The default value is 0.8 meters.

+8. confidence_threshold_to_maintain_track

+The confidence threshold determines how confident the model must be that a set of clusters are legs to begin and maintain a person track.
+The default value is 0.1, but it must be retuned if the leg detector is retrained.

+9. dist_travelled_together_to_initiate_leg_pair

+The distance a pair of legs must travel together to begin person tracking.

+10. confidence_percentile

+The confidence percentile used for matching clusters to person tracks.
+Increasing the percentile increases the distance with which tracks will match to new clusters.
+These distances are called gates, and are visible as circles around the person visualization markers in RVIZ.
+The default value is 0.9.

+11. max_std

+The maximum standard deviation of the covariance of a track.
+If the track's covariance exceeds this, the track is deleted.
+The default value is 0.9.

 # How to retrain the leg detector
 To retrain the leg detector, a new dataset must be made for the environment that the robot will be working in (see section below).
 Once the dataset is made, you will need to edit extract_positive_training_clusters_PositiveStatic.launch.
 It can be found in /catkin_ws/src/leg_tracker/launch/training.
 Two parameters need to be set, the minimum number of points per cluster in line 9 and the euclidian distance between points in a cluster in line 10.
 These can often be left at the default values, or changed if tighter restrictions on the cluster definition are desired.